Loyal Golden Retriever Stays For 20 Hours In The Snow With Owner Who Broke His Neck In Slip And Fall

 — KTLA (@KTLA) January 13, 2017

-Back in May 2014, in an unfortunately a less positive outcome but nonetheless involving a devoted canine, Buddy the golden retriever guarded his 81-year-old master’s body for about 24 hours until rescue crews arrived.
+Back in May 2014, in an unfortunately less positive outcome but nonetheless involving a devoted canine, Buddy the golden retriever guarded his 81-year-old master’s body for about 24 hours until rescue crews arrived.
 The retired man sadly died of an apparent heart attack while cross-county skiing with Buddy in Colorado.
 Buddy stayed by his owner’s side, guarding him from coyotes, until the local sheriff and other first responders found them under a tree the next day.

 [Featured Image by David Goldman/AP Images]